tiskw/yadopt/README.md

     check         Check the code quality
     count         Count the lines of code
     coverage      Measure code coverage
+	test          Run test on this device
+	testall       Run test on Docker

 Other commands:
     clean         Cleanup cache files